2580vfrhureal/notes/Interview-questions/cogbee.md

 **Usage in Projects:**
 Implement cross-cutting concerns like logging, authentication, and rate limiting.

+1. Logging
+   Logging is a common practice to understand the flow of code & debugging.
+Interceptors are widely for the same, Documenting or recording the requests made by the client or the responses sent back to them is generally useful in debugging and monitoring purposes.

+2. Authentication
+   Authentication is a security mechanism that can be implemented inside an Interceptor before the request even reaches its appropriate controller.
+It can be intercepted by the Interceptor & authentication can be verified, if denied then the request doesn’t get delegated to the controller which not only minimizes the code but reduces a great overhead.

+3. Request/Response Modification
+   Interceptors are also used for modifying requests & responses.
+It can be done in the following ways :

+   - Adding or modifying request parameters
+   - Modifying request headers, or response head
+   - Change status code
+   - Redirection to a different URL
+   - Handle custom error requests/responses which frees the controller or an addition of an external component just to handle the exceptions.

 ---

 **How to handle external configuration in Spring Boot**